 If no representations are received, or they have been received and are then rejected, or an appeal has been submitted and dismissed, and no payment is made within 28 days, the charge is increased by 50% and a charge certificate is issued to the owner of the vehicle.
 This is the start of the process to enforce payment of the penalty charge, which can lead to the charge being registered as a debt and possibly passed to an enforcement agency to pursue payment, at which stage the outstanding amount would increase further.
 It is therefore important that you do not to ignore any notices that you receive.

-You can find out more information about the PCN process and appeals to the independent adjudicator on the PATROL (Parking and Traffic Regulations Outside London) and Traffic Penalty Tribunal websites.
+You can find out more information about the PCN process and appeals to the independent adjudicator on the Parking and Traffic Regulations Outside London (PATROL) and Traffic Penalty Tribunal (TPT) websites.

-Parking fines issued on street up to 31 March 2023 or in a car park
+Parking fines issued in a council car park

-If your query is about a PCN that you received on street on or before 31 March 2023, or in a car park at any time, it would have been issued by the relevant borough or district council, so you should contact them according to the list below:
+If your query is about a PCN that you received in a council car park, it would have been issued by the relevant borough or district council, so you should contact them according to the list below: